Japan Re-entry Permit

 Old version of Japan Re-entry Permit issued before 2012 with an ARC no. which was abolished.
 Also some descriptions were printed or written in Japanese only.
 This version is still valid if the holder keeps extending it.

 The Japan Re-entry Permit (再入国許可書) is a travel document similar to a certificate of identity, issued by Japan's Ministry of Justice.
 It is a passport-like booklet with a light brown cover with the words "再入国許可書 RE-ENTRY PERMIT TO JAPAN" on the front.

 Eligibility

 The purpose of the re-entry permit is to allow residents to leave and return to Japan, and to serve as an international travel document in lieu of a passport.

-The Re-entry Permit can be issued to residents of Japan who are stateless or cannot get a passport from their country, such as de facto refugees holding resident status other than as a 1951 Convention Refugee, including those holding a residence status of student, designated activities, etc. under considerations of humanitarian.
+The Re-entry Permit can be issued to residents of Japan who are stateless or cannot get a passport from their country, such as de facto refugees holding resident status other than as a 1951 Convention Refugee, including those holding a residence status of student, designated activities, etc. under humanitarian considerations.
 It is also used by people whose nationality is not recognized in Japan (e.g. North Korean nationals, or Koreans in Japan who retain Joseon nationality but acquired neither South Korea nor North Korea nationality).